-The functions of the Risk Management Committee includes preparation of company-wideframework for risk management fixing roles and responsibilities communicating the riskmanagement objective giving direction for managing cyber security drawing action planand allocating resources determining criteria for defining major and minor risksdeciding strategies for escalated major risk areas updating company-wide Risk registerand preparing MIS report for review of Audit Committee.
+The functions of the Risk Management Committee include preparation of company-wideframework for risk management fixing roles and responsibilities communicating the riskmanagement objective giving direction for managing cyber security drawing action planand allocating resources determining criteria for defining major and minor risksdeciding strategies for escalated major risk areas updating company-wide Risk registerand preparing MIS report for review of Audit Committee.

 The Risk Management Framework aims to:

-(a) address our Company's strategies operations and compliances and provide a unifiedand comprehensive perspective;
+(a) address our Company's strategies operations and compliances and provide a unifiedand comprehensive perspective.

-(b) establish the risk appetite;
+(b) establish the risk appetite.

-(c) be simplistic and intuitive to facilitate a speedy and appropriate identificationof potential and actual risks and its communication;
+(c) be simplistic and intuitive to facilitate a speedy and appropriate identificationof potential and actual risks and its communication.

-(d) seek escalation of the identified risk events to the appropriate persons to enablea timely and satisfactory risk response;
+(d) seek escalation of the identified risk events to the appropriate persons to enablea timely and satisfactory risk response.

-(e) reduce surprises and losses foresee opportunities and improve deployment ofresources;
+(e) reduce surprises and losses foresee opportunities and improve deployment ofresources.

 (f) develop a mechanism to manage risks.